Updated September 8, 2025

 Zurich may be one of the most expensive cities in the world, but it’s one of the best layover destinations.
-These eight tips on how to make the most of a Zurich layover will help you leave the airport and experience some of what the city has to offer.
+The following tips and eight ways to make the most of a Zurich layover will help you leave the airport and experience some of what the city has to offer.

 The airport is very close to the city centre

-Rated eighth among the world’s top airports in 2023, the Zurich Airport is a short distance from the city centre.
+Rated tenth among the world’s top airports in 2025, the Zurich Airport is a short distance from the city centre.

 Or the Line 10 tram service takes 35 minutes.